-42. The undertaking shall disclose information on its tailings management practices, tailings facilities and tailing impoundments.

-43. The objective of this Disclosure Requirement is enabling an understanding of the undertaking's management of its tailings facilities, the hazards nature of its tailings impoundments, and its treatment of tailings.
+- 42. The undertaking shall disclose information on its tailings management practices, tailings facilities and tailing impoundments. - 43.
+The objective of this Disclosure Requirement is enabling an understanding of the undertaking's management of its tailings facilities, the hazards nature of its tailings impoundments, and its treatment of tailings.

 - 44. When reporting according to ESRS E5-1 to E5-3, the undertaking shall specify whether and how its policies, actions and targets cover practices for management of tailings facilities, including: - (a) managing impacts from tailing facilities (e.g., on biodiversity), including the closure and post-closure; - (b) preventing catastrophic failures of tailing facilities; - 45.
-When addressing the reporting requirement in ESRS 2 paragraph 65(d), and unless exceptions in the risk assessment and monitoring intervals that are covered by applicable law (particularly Articles 11 and 13 of Directive 2006/21/EC;3 Articles 2 and 11 or Directive 2004/35/CE; and Article 2 of Commission Implementing Decision 2020/248/EU), the undertaking shall: - (a) disclose whether and how it complies with specific industry standards on the treatment of management of tailings; - (b) if the undertaking does not follow any generally accepted standard or code of practice, it shall explain why.
+When addressing the reporting requirement in ESRS 2 paragraph 65(d), the undertaking shall disclose whether and how it complies with specific industry standards on the treatment of management of tailings.
+If the undertaking does not follow any generally accepted standard or code of practice, it shall explain why.

-- 46. The undertaking shall disclose, for each tailings facility that falls within the scope of this disclosure: - (a) a description of the tailing's facility, its name, location, and ownership; - (b) a classification by hazard potential for each listed tailings impoundments according to the following classification; - i. high hazard potential; - ii. significant hazard potential; - iii. low hazard potential. - (c) types of tailings disposal methods used by the undertaking; - (d) whether the facility is active, inactive, or closed; - (e) the date and main findings of the most recent risk assessment; - (f) the dates of the most recent and next independent technical reviews as well as the main findings of the most recent technical review; - (g) the maximum permitted storage capacity. - 47.
+- 46. The undertaking shall disclose, for each tailings facility that falls within the scope of this disclosure and for which a risk assessment has not been carried out in the previous reporting period: - (a) a description of the tailing's facility, its name, location, and ownership; - (b) a classification by hazard potential for each listed tailings impoundments according to the following classification; - i. high hazard potential; - ii. significant hazard potential; - iii. low hazard potential. - (c) types of tailings disposal methods used by the undertaking; - (d) whether the facility is active, inactive, or closed; - (e) the date and main findings of the most recent risk assessment; - (f) the dates of the most recent and next independent technical reviews as well as the main findings of the most recent technical review; - (g) the maximum permitted storage capacity. - 47.
 The undertaking shall disclose the percentage of its tailings impoundment that have been assessed by a third party. - 48.
-The undertaking shall provide information about its waste-management process in case of deep-sea, in particular it shall: - (a) disclose if it generates waste from tailings in deep-sea areas (Deep-Sea Tailings Disposal (DSTD); if so, it shall: - i. disclose the total amount of waste from tailings and of mineral processing waste generated in deep-sea areas during the reporting period; - ii. report on the waste-management process followed and additional challenges faced considering the activities that take place underwater, if it engages on sea mining activities, coastal or deep sea, including the disposal of waste into the marine systems or other activities mentioned in ESRS E3 AR.12;

-- 49. The undertaking shall disclose the following information on the financial effects related to catastrophic failures: - (a) available financial resources (including from insurance arrangements) to face potential future events and monetary amounts at risk; - (b) provisions recognised in the financial statements for past events; - (c) other expected costs, if applicable; - (d) description of how the amounts above have been estimated, including the key assumptions and inputs.
+The undertaking shall provide information about its waste-management process in case of deep-sea, in particular it shall: - (a) disclose if it generates waste from tailings in deep-sea areas (Deep-Sea Tailings Disposal (DSTD); if so, it shall: - i. disclose the total amount of waste from tailings and of mineral processing waste generated in deep-sea areas during the reporting period; - report on the waste-management process followed and additional challenges faced considering the activities that take place underwater, if it engages on sea mining activities, coastal or deep sea, including the disposal of waste into the marine systems or other activities mentioned in ESRS E3 AR.12; - 49.
+The undertaking shall disclose the following information on the financial effects related to catastrophic failures: - (a) available financial resources (including from insurance arrangements) to face potential future events and monetary amounts at risk; - (b) provisions recognised in the financial statements for past events; - (c) other expected costs, if applicable; - (d) description of how the amounts above have been estimated, including the key assumptions and inputs.